Will AI replace copywriters? A realistic look at the future of copywriting

 • It lacks flow and cohesion when covering complex topics.

-• It doesn't cite sources clearly or accurately.
+• It doesn't cite sources clearly.

 In studies comparing AI-written articles to human-written ones, human content consistently performed better.
 People stayed on the page longer.
 They clicked through to other articles.
 Google even ranked human-created content higher.